-You’re a gamer on a budget.
-An extremely tight budget as a matter of fact.
-You’re wondering if you can even pull off a quality build for under $400, and truth be told, your worries are justified.
-Cryptocurrency mining, flash memory shortages, and even alleged price fixing have all caused computer components to absolutely skyrocket in price; but there is hope.
-Follow this build guide and check out the hardware that will help you achieve your Ultra-Low Budget Gaming PC dream.
+You’re a gamer looking for a budget Gaming PC.
+An extremely tight budget built PC as a matter of fact.
+You’re wondering if you can even pull off the best gaming pc under $400 and truth be told; your worries are justified.
+Cryptocurrency mining, flash memory shortages, and also alleged price fixing have all caused computer components to absolutely skyrocket in price; but there is hope.
+Follow this best gaming build guide and check out the hardware that will help you build the Best Gaming PC under 400 dream machine.

 Before we kick things off, we’re going to have to make a few concessions.
-This guide won’t include a monitor, keyboard, or mouse.
-These items are very easy to find cheaply in the used market and if you are like me, you’ve probably got a few lying around anyway.
+This guide won’t include a gaming monitor, gaming keyboard, or gaming mouse.
+These items are straightforward to find cheaply in the used market, and if you are like me, you’ve probably got a few lying around anyway.
 The goal of this guide is to focus solely on the best gaming computer under 400, so that’s what we’re going to do.

 Best Gaming PC Under 400